Red-Light Violations Citations, Insurance, Points, Errors and Appeals Payment and Program Management

 When a violation occurs, who receives the citation?

 SafeLight citations are mailed to the registered vehicle owner after the City of Raleigh has reviewed the photographs of the violation.

 What if the registered owner was not driving the vehicle?

-The owner is responsible for paying or appealing the citation to the SafeLight office.
+The owner of the vehicle is ultimately responsible for paying or appealing the citation to the SafeLight office.
 Please refer to the back of your initial citation form for instructions.
 If the car had been reported stolen at the time of the violation, the owner must submit a copy of the filed police report.
 If someone other than the vehicle owner had the car, custody or control of the vehicle at the time of the violation, the owner must complete (and have notarized) the requested transfer information on the back of the initial citation.

 Will the citation add points to the driver's record?

 No. Citations issued through the SafeLight program are non-criminal.
 Neither insurance nor license points are added.

 The SafeLight staff will set up an appointment for the owner with a hearing officer for a virtual administrative hearing.
 The hearing officer will review the information provided by the vehicle owner and decide whether to withdraw the citation.
 Instructions for filing an appeal are printed on the back of your initial citation.